Stylback/home-server/README.md

 The ASRock J5040-ITX comes with an extensive list of BIOS settings, so far I've made the following changes:

-- SATA Aggressive Link Power Management -> __Enabled__, reduces power consumption while SATA devices are idle.
+- `SATA Aggressive Link Power Management -> Enabled`, reduces power consumption while SATA devices are idle.
-- Onboard HD Audio -> __Disabled__, as I won't use any audio outputs.
+- `Onboard HD Audio -> Disabled`, as I won't use any audio input/output.
-- Deep S5 -> __Auto__, reduces power consumption on a turned off system.
+- `Deep S5 -> Auto`, reduces power consumption on a turned off system.
-- Restore on AC/Power -> __Loss Power On__, restarts the system after a power failure.
+- `Restore on AC/Power -> Loss Power On`, restarts the system after a power failure.

 --------------------